Dragon0Spark/Keras-music-generation/README.md

 - midi2audio
 - midi

-Put music in normal_songs directory then execute train.py to train the AI with this command line:
+Put some .midi file in normal_songs directory then execute train.py to train the AI with this command line:
 > python3 train.py

 Keep last updates of each instruments were generated in updates directory and